natfarleydev/prd-markdown/markdown/ultimateCombat/ultimateCombatCombat.markdown

 **Corvus**: A corvus is a boarding device that features a hinged counterweight system for mounting a bridge vertically on a siege tower or a vehicle, with a hooked end to grab onto a target vehicle or structure.
 A corvus is usually 10 feet wide and 15 feet long.
 It has a hardness of 5 and 10 hit points per square.
 Using a corvus requires a DC 10 [Profession] (siege engineer) check as a full-round action; if the check fails, the corvus fails to catch on the target and must be reset (a full-round action).
 A corvus mounted on a vehicle can target another moving vehicle (see Chapter 4: Vehicles).
 Doing so requires an opposed driving check to get the corvus into the correct position, which is within the length of the corvus and adjacent to the other vehicle.
 Once a corvus is attached, it takes a Strength check as a full-round action to dislodge the corvus.
 Alternatively, if the corvus is attached to a vehicle, either vehicle driver can make a driving check as a standard action to dislodge the corvus (a check that succeeds by 5 or more destroys the corvus).
 The base DC for either of these checks is 15, and the DC increases by 5 for every Small or Medium creature currently standing on the corvus.
 If a corvus is disengaged while creatures are standing on it, those creatures must make a DC 15 Reflex saving throw or fall.
 Succeeding at the saving throw allows them to move to the nearest area of safe ground, but such movement provokes attacks of opportunity.
 A corvus cannot be armored.

 **Gallery**: A mobile temporary defense, a gallery is similar to a building made of hide or wood.
 Most are of flimsy construction, but rare examples are more stoutly built (use the rules for giving siege engines armor, and adjust AC, hardness, and hit points accordingly).
 Galleries are almost always a single section of movable “wall” plus another section that acts as the “roof.”
 (Galleries made to house battering rams are an exception, and typically have two joined wall sections and roof sections.)
 Because a gallery is partially open, it does not provide the same cover as a normal building: a creature inside a gallery gains cover if it is the same size as the gallery, improved cover if it is one size smaller, and total cover if it is two or more sizes smaller.
-Galleries are sized like creatures—a Larger gallery protects the same space as a Large creature, and so on.
+Galleries are sized like creatures-a Larger gallery protects the same space as a Large creature, and so on.

 Wooden galleries can be moved on rollers at a speed of 10 feet with their full crew, or 5 feet with at least half the required crew.
 Galleries have a base speed of 15 feet (or 10 feet if protected with medium or heavy armor).